NaraSiva90/BasicPython/README.md

 ## Motivation:
 * Address the 2-language problem (prototyping in R, implementation in SAS / Java / C++) by learning this language which has limited capabilities of both.
-* I also plan to apply the learnings from this book to Derivatives Analytics based on Cerrato's book.
+* Apply learnings from this book to Derivatives Analytics based on Mario Cerrato's book & Yves Hilpsch's book.
+* Attain at least interview-level proficiency in Python, expand my horizons and improve my employability at crack quant teams.